Caua-ferraz/AILib/docs/getting_started.md

 # Getting Started with AILib

-This guide will help you get up and running with AILib, covering basic usage for both traditional machine learning models and large language models.
+This guide will help you get up and running with **AILib**, covering basic usage for both traditional machine learning models and large language models.
+Additionally, it introduces configuration management, logging, and error handling features to enhance your workflow.

 ## Importing AILib